How to Build Self-Efficacy (Confidence in Your Own Ability)

 Best first thing, to set the tone before the day gets loud.

-The good news: it's not fixed.
-Albert Bandura, who introduced the idea, showed self-efficacy is learned — and the most powerful way to grow it is direct experience of succeeding, what he called 'mastery experiences' (Bandura, 1977).
-In other words, confidence follows evidence, not the other way around.
+Albert Bandura showed self-efficacy is learned — and the most powerful source is direct experience of succeeding ('mastery experiences').
+Confidence follows evidence, not the other way around.

 A small-wins plan you can copy